nikomatsakis/rustconf-2021/content/index.md

 ]

 .citation[
-  Seriously though, the whole Rust Evangelism Strike Force thing kind of annoys people.
-Don't do that.
+  Seriously though, having people show up uninvited and tell you what language you should use for your own project is kind of annoying.
+Tell them what you like about their project instead!
 ]

 ???